harsh-sankhe/Voice2English-Repo/Notes/Course1/C1Week2.md

 <img src="Images/LRSigmoidEq.png" alt="LR2" width="800">

 #### Parameters of Logistic Regression
-- Weights (Coefficients): The weights or coefficients w1,w2,...,wnw_1, w_2, ..., w_nw1​,w2​,...,wn​ determine the influence of each feature on the prediction.
-These are learned from the data during the training process.
+- Weights (Coefficients): w is a vector assigned to each input feature.
-- Bias (Intercept): The bias term bbb is a constant that allows the decision boundary to be adjusted without depending on the input features.
+- Bias (Intercept): b are the parameters for logistic regressions they are adjusted during the learning process to make predictions more accurate.